Measuring Uncertainty Calibration: Related Work

 \paragraph{Impossibility Results} \citet{gupta2020distribution} studied under what conditions calibration guarantees are theoretically possible, proving formally that one needs assumptions to get a handle on calibration.
 However, they emphasized binning.
 On the other hand, our work uses either bounded derivatives via perturbation or a bounded variation assumption, emphasizing reliable, certified measurement of calibration.
 Another type of impossibility result was provided by \citet{arrieta2022metrics}, who have argued that binning requires an infinite number of samples per bin to accomplish both asymptotic consistency and asymptotic power.
 However, these results were obtained without structural assumptions on the calibration function $\eta$.
 In addition, \citet{donghwan23} has shown that assuming continuity of $\eta$ is not enough, i.e. that there are continuous calibration functions which make calibration error impossible to estimate from finite samples.
 We circumvent these problems when we introduce our assumptions of bounded variation and continuity with bounded derivatives.

 \paragraph{Empirical Studies} \citet{dieye:hal-05142745} have conducted an empirical study of several calibration metrics and concluded that the log-loss (or the Brier score) are better proxies for measuring calibration than a bucketing-based ECE estimate.
-The methods evaluated by \citet{dieye:hal-05142745} were all heuristics (they didn't have non-asymptotic guarantees).
+The methods evaluated by \citet{dieye:hal-05142745} were all heuristics (they didn't have non-asymptotic guarantees). \citet{maalej2025evaluating} used ECE-type binning in an empirical study of various calibration techniques.
 Our work is different in that we provide certified upper bounds.

 \paragraph{Separation Between Train and Validation} Our bounds crucially rely on the separation between the training set (used to learn a surrogate of the calibration function) and the validation set (used to measure the calibration error wrt. the surrogate).
 On the other hand, \citet{kangsepp2025usefulness} interpret the bin-based ECE as a method that performs fitting on the test set.
 While they provide interesting insights on the ECE, unlike our work, they do not provide certified bounds.